Zulu05/CS35L_Proj/README.md

 Note: end to end testing implemeneted with cucumber and playwright, run via "npm test"
 Note: more tests can be run with the command "npm run test:unit"
+Note: UML Diagrams are in the Diagrams folder